lucee/lucee-docs/docs/03.reference/02.tags/queryparam/tag.md

 related:
 - function-querysetcell
 categories:
+- compat
 - query
-description: 'Checks the data type of a query parameter.'
+description: Checks the data type of a query parameter.
 ---

 Checks the data type of a query parameter.